Behavior Driven Development: Beginner's Guide to Collaboration

 Acceptance Criteria:

-- Scenarios serve as acceptance criteria for user stories, ensuring that all requirements are clearly defined and testable.
+- Scenarios double as acceptance criteria, ensuring all functional requirements are testable and clearly defined.

 -